jasonjayoo/The-Cloud-Casino/README.md

 ## Contributions:
 <br>
-Reach us at our github provided below
+Reach us at our github accounts provided below

 <br>
 <br>

 ## Tests:
 <br>
 Install MySQL to your computer.
-You will also need to have installed MySQL to your computer and have installed express-handlebars, express, sequelize, mysql2, dotenv, bcrypt, express-session, connect-session-sequelize and nodemon. .
+You will also need to have installed MySQL to your computer and have installed express-handlebars, express, sequelize, mysql2, dotenv, bcrypt, nodemailer, express-session, connect-session-sequelize and nodemon. .

 <br>
 <br>

 ## Credits:
 <br>
+This project would not have been possible without the hardwork and effort put forth by our outstanding game developer Mr.Nicholas V.

+The credit for this projects program's structure, file/folder MVC system along with the styling and deployment of this application goes to Mr. Jason Yoo.

+Thank you to Mr. Brett Hockridge for his enthusiasm and positive outlook.

 <br>